Pallinghurst lowers acceptance threshold for Gemfields bid

-Pallinghurst Resources Ltd (PGLJ.J) said on Tuesday it lowered the minimum number of acceptances from shareholders of Gemfields Plc (GEM.L) on its takeover offer, after China's Fosun International raised its offer for the gemstone company.
+(Reuters) - Pallinghurst Resources Ltd (PGLJ.J) said on Tuesday it lowered the minimum number of acceptances from shareholders of Gemfields Plc GEM.L on its takeover offer, after China's Fosun International raised its offer for the gemstone company.

 Pallinghurst said it lowered the acceptance condition to 60 percent, from 75 percent, making its offer unconditional.